Sudarika/TODO-Application/README.md

 - MVVM architecture
 - Unit and Instrumentation tests

+## Installation

+- Clone this repository to your local machine.
+- Open the project in Android Studio.
+- Build the project to download the necessary dependencies.
+- Run the app on an Android device or emulator.

 ## Architecture

 TodoApp follows the MVVM (Model-View-ViewModel) architecture pattern.
 This ensures a separation of concerns, making the app easier to manage and test.